tomatophu/simple-3d-renderer/README.md

 # simple-3d-renderer
 A simple point-based 3D renderer written in Python.

+Included is an example map with some structures in it.
+Edit the "self._map" variable in main.py to change it.

 ## Compatibility
-- This renderer was written in Python 3.13, and may not run with older versions
+This renderer was written in Python 3.13, and may not run with older versions

 ## License
 simple-3d-renderer is licensed under the WTFPL.